Synthetixio/SIPs/SIPS/sip-59.md

 }
 ```

+In order to integrate with the current Synthetix release process, the aforemented publisher script would be configured to output a migration contract, which would then be committed to mainnet, verified and submitted as a proposal.

 ## Rationale

 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

 There will be a configurable time delay between when a proposal has been accepted and when execution can begin.
 This time delay exists to allow the network to review the proposed upgrade.

-> Note: all migration contracts must have their code verified on Etherscan _before_ proposing so that the community can review them appropriately once proposed.
+> Note: all migration contracts and any associated contracts must be verified on Etherscan _before_ proposing so that the community can review them appropriately once proposed.

 If the holders do not agree with the upgrades, they may vote to reject the proposal.
 Morever, if the proposal is not verified on Etherscan (or some other verified source), then the community should simply reject the proposal.